West Prussia: Pre-provincial period

-East Prussia around Königsberg, on the other hand, remained with the State of the Teutonic Knights, who were reduced to vassals of the Polish kings.
-Their territory was secularised to become the Lutheran Duchy of Prussia according to the 1525 Treaty of Kraków and the Prussian Homage.
-The duchy was later ruled in personal union with the Imperial Margraviate of Brandenburg from 1618.
-The Hohenzollern rulers of Brandenburg-Prussia were able to remove the Polish suzerainty by the 1657 Treaty of Wehlau, taking advantage of the Russo-Swedish Deluge, shortly thereafter transforming their possessions into a kingdom.
-This development turned out to be fatal to the Polish monarchy, as the two parts of the rising Kingdom of Prussia were separated by Polish land.
-Subsequently, the newly established kingdom entered into an alliance with Austria and Russia, invading Polish territories.
+East Prussia around Königsberg remained part of the State of the Teutonic Order, which was reduced to a vassal state of the Polish kings.
+Its territory was secularised to become the Lutheran Duchy of Prussia under the 1525 Treaty of Kraków and the Prussian Homage.
+Beginning in 1618, the duchy was ruled in personal union with the Imperial Margraviate of Brandenburg.
+The Hohenzollern rulers of Brandenburg-Prussia were able to remove Polish suzerainty in the 1657 Treaty of Wehlau.
+In 1701, under Holy Roman Emperor Leopold I, the duchy was elevated to the Kingdom of Prussia.

-Even though some German authors viewed the establishment of West Prussia as a historic reunification of the lands of the Teutonic State, officially, the Prussian government shunned from justifying the annexation by such argument.
-The reason was that the Teutonic Order still called for reestablishment of their rule over East- and West Prussia.